About Dakota Tipi Village - 12 ft.

 You have access to a fire ring season permitting and a BBQ.
 There will be a campfire with Native American story telling and songs.
 This tipi, is just the tipi with 4 camp chairs for star gazing.
 Upgrade for a double bed.

 Forget anything?
 We have sleeping bags, air mattresses and blankets available for a small laundry fee.
 Single burner camp stove and a basket of cooking utensils is available for a small butane and clean up fee.
+We have a propane space heater for rent as well.

 There are 40 acres of off leash dog access, all dogs must have up dated medical records.
 No aggressive dogs.